jorgetovar/personal-notes/leadership/managment/README.md

 My job is help the team to make the best decisions

 Communicate clearly the priority and make room to the team to execute

+# Lean startups

+- Create, Measure, Adopt
+- Production with MVP
+- Cohorte analysis
+- Feedback must indicate if our product have improvements
+- Growth is a OKR